giantswarm/docs/src/content/tutorials/connectivity/ingress/service-type-loadbalancer/index.md

 #### Access logs on AWS

 Writing access logs to an S3 bucket is a standard feature of ELBs.
-For `LoadBalancer` Services this can also be configured using following annotations.
+For `LoadBalancer` services this can also be configured using following annotations.

 ```yaml
 metadata: